rlmoser99/ruby_connect_four/reek.md

 [17]:UncommunicativeVariableName: Game has the variable name '@player1' [https://github.com/troessner/reek/blob/v6.0.1/docs/Uncommunicative-Variable-Name.md]
--> Do not use 1 or 2 in variable names
+x Do not use 1 or 2 in variable names

 [18]:UncommunicativeVariableName: Game has the variable name '@player2' [https://github.com/troessner/reek/blob/v6.0.1/docs/Uncommunicative-Variable-Name.md]
--> Do not use 1 or 2 in variable names
+x Do not use 1 or 2 in variable names

 [72]:UtilityFunction: Game#valid_input? doesn't depend on instance state (maybe move it to another class?)
 [https://github.com/troessner/reek/blob/v6.0.1/docs/Utility-Function.md]